 What is Bacs?

 Bacs is a membership organisation consisting of 16 of the UK's leading banks.
-In 2018 there were 4.4 billion payments made by Direct Debit, with an overall value of £1,327 billion; and around 2 billion Direct Credit payments.
+In 2020 there were 4.5 billion payments made by Bacs Direct Debit, and around 2 billion Direct Credit payments.

 Alongside this, bank-to-bank payments can also be made through Faster Payments and CHAPS.
 Faster Payments allows for near real-time payments between bank accounts in the UK.
 Meanwhile, CHAPS is a same-day payment method for high value transactions (e.g. for buying property).

 Types of bank-to-bank payment

 In this article, we'll discuss how the four types of payment work in the UK.
 We'll also look at how to make a Bacs payment, how much it'll cost and how long it'll take.
 We'll also compare the different payment methods so you can choose the most appropriate method based on your requirements.

 If you want to take payments then Direct Debit may be the best option for you.
 It's a simple and cost-effective way to take recurring (and one-off) payments where same-day payment isn't required.

 A Direct Debit is an instruction from a customer to their bank authorising an organisation to collect payments from their account as long as the customer is given advance notice of the payment amounts and dates.
 A customer gives this authorisation by completing a Direct Debit Mandate form – this can be a paper form or a web page that you complete online.
 Once authorised, the organisation can automatically take payments from you (provided that they comply with the scheme rules).